 - The latest version has far less mesh than prior generations, which helps with durability but translates to a drop in ventilation and visibility for stargazing.

 As one of the first backpacking tents to bridge a lightweight design and good interior space, the Hubba Hubba has a strong contingent of loyalists, and the latest revamp makes it more competitive than ever.
-Nemo’s Dagger has been one of the MSR’s closest competitors for years, but recent changes to both models have widened the gap: The new Dagger OSMO 2P is now 14 ounces heavier than the Hubba Hubba while coming in at the same price point.
+Nemo’s Dagger has been one of the MSR’s closest competitors for years, but recent changes to both models have widened the gap: The latest Dagger Osmo 2P is now 14 ounces heavier than the Hubba Hubba while only saving you $20.
 The Nemo’s interior is a little more spacious with 2 additional square feet of floor area, 2-inch-taller peak height, and a similar pole design, but the MSR is the more weather-ready option with a full-coverage rainfly, and its ventilation system moves more air through the tent.
 In the end, unless the slight drop in space is a deal-breaker for you, we give the nod to the lighter and more protective Hubba Hubba.
 For more on the Dagger, see our in-depth review.

-Next up is the Nemo Dragonfly 2P.
-Like the Copper Spur, the Nemo offers the same floor area as the MSR at 29 square feet but boasts an additional inch of headroom.
+Next up is the Nemo Dragonfly Osmo 2P.
+Like the Copper Spur, the Nemo offers the same floor area as the MSR at 29 square feet and checks in at an identical weight (3 lb.
+2 oz.) but boasts an additional inch of headroom.
 That said, the interior is noticeably more cramped with a slanted wall that tapers at the feet, making it far less livable for two people.
-Further, the Dragonfly wasn’t a strong performer in heavy winds and is slightly less durable with a 15-denier rainfly (the floor is the same at 20D).
-The 3-ounce weight savings may be enough to sway committed ultralight enthusiasts, but the Dragonfly loses some of the balance that makes the Hubba Hubba one of our favorite overall backpacking tents.
+Further, the Dragonfly wasn’t a strong performer in heavy winds, features a scalloped rainfly design similar to the Dagger, and has a slightly less durable and confidence-inspiring feel overall.
+The 2-ounce weight savings may be enough to sway committed ultralight enthusiasts (and the $50-cheaper price tag doesn't hurt), but the Dragonfly loses some of the balance that makes the Hubba Hubba one of our favorite overall backpacking tents.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!